-This notice is not intended to be fully explanatory of students' rights under FERPA.
-The registrar maintains copies of the official Azusa Pacific University Student Records Policy, which contains detailed information and procedures with regard to these rights.
-Students may obtain a copy of that written policy upon request to the Graduate Center: Registrar, Azusa Pacific University, PO Box 7000, Azusa, CA 91702-7000.
-Any student alleging failure of the university to comply with FERPA may file a complaint with the Family Education Rights and Privacy Act Office (FERPA), United States Department of Education, 4511 Switzer Building, 330 C Street SW, Washington, DC 20201.
+This notice is not intended to fully explain students' rights under FERPA.
+The Graduate Center Registrar maintains copies of the official Azusa Pacific University Student Records Policy, which contains detailed information and procedures with regard to these rights.
+Students may obtain a copy of the written policy upon request to the Graduate Center: Registrar, Azusa Pacific University, PO Box 7000, Azusa, California 91702-7000.